hapax/hapax.github.io/assets/chuzenji.md

 No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of timescales will raise the dead.
-Loss is loss is loss.
+Loss is loss is loss, and when the order runs out, so does life.
 Physics cannot render mechanism into human value, or expiate from first principles; these tasks fall to other systems of thought, the spheres within spheres of which any